Skip to main content

 What happens to processing fees if an invoice is partially paid?

 Processing fees depend on the initial payment method.
 If the first payment is by credit card, fees apply.
-Subsequent credit card payments will not add fees if the first payment used another method.
+Subsequent credit card payments will not incur fees if the first payment was made using an alternative method.

 What happens if I turn off the processing fees after using them?